 Several mechanisms may explain the substantially larger and persistent losses in earnings for mothers taking up Minijob employment after birth compared to mothers who return to regular (even if low-paid) employment instead.
-For example, given that firms typically use Minijobs for low-skill tasks, Minijobbers accumulate a qualitatively different work experience over time.
-Generally, the work experience accumulated over the life cycle might play an important role in explaining maternal earnings losses after first birth (Costa Dias et al. 2020).
+For example, given that firms typically use Minijobs for low-skill tasks, Minijobbers accumulate qualitatively different work experience over time.
+Generally, the work experience accumulated over the life cycle might play an important role in explaining maternal earnings losses after the first birth (Costa Dias et al. 2020).
 We illustrate this in Figures 6.1 and 6.2 using an event study approach similar to our main analysis.
 Here, the outcome variables represent the labor market experience in jobs with different types of complexity.
-Our data report occupation-specific job complexity in four categories: unskilled (level 1), skilled (level 2), complex (level 3), and highly complex (level 4).
-The vast majority of jobs (about 80 percent) falls into the skilled (level 2) category.
-To ease interpretation, we focus on labor market experience in unskilled and complex (combined levels 3 and 4) jobs.
+Our data report occupation-specific job complexity in four categories: unskilled

+(level 1), skilled (level 2), complex (level 3), and highly complex (level 4).
+The vast majority of jobs (about 80 percent) fall into the skilled (level 2) category.
+We show results for labor market experience in unskilled vs. skilled and (highly) complex jobs (levels 2-4).

-Both panels of Figure 6.1 show that mothers who start out in a Minijob after birth experience significantly more accelerated growth in unskilled labor market experience after birth compared to the control groups.
+Both panels of Figure 6.1 show that mothers who start out in a Minijob after birth experience significantly more accelerated growth in unskilled (level 1) labor market experience after birth compared to the control groups.
 This disadvantage emerges shortly after birth and increases over time.
-Figure 6.2 shows the reverse pattern for labor market experience in complex jobs.
-Note that the accumulation of complex job experience appears to cease after birth
+Figure 6.2 shows the reverse pattern for labor market experience in skilled and complex jobs (levels 2-4).
+We find a statistically significant gap between Minijobbers and control groups which widens over time.
+If experience in more complex jobs yields higher earnings, the pattern can contribute to the explanation of the long-run earnings disadvantage of Minijobbers.
+Importantly, we showed in section 4.1 that these results are not driven by labor force participation differences between the Minijobbers and the control groups.